-All reasonable and feasible management recommendations outlined in City and Southwest Metro Asset Condition Assessment - Hazardous Materials Assessment (GHD 2016) will be implemented by Downer in accordance with Downer's Zero Harm Risk Management Procedure (DG-ZH-PR028).
+All reasonable and feasible management recommendations outlined in City and Southwest Metro Asset Condition Assessment - Hazardous Materials Assessment (GHD 2016) will be implemented by Downer.

 3.4.
 Groundwater

 Chapter 21 of the Sydney Metro City & Southwest: Sydenham to Bankstown EIS makes the following statements in regards to groundwater;